Hiking Camden Hills State Park in Maine

 Siesta Key Beach in Sarasota, Florida

 Indian Rocks – Quiet gem on Florida’s Gulf Coast.
 This beauty offers excellent shelling and great waves for swimming.
 Close to many Gulf Coast attractions.
+Check out more of my favorite Gulf Coast beaches.

 Beautiful Indian Rocks Beach on Florida's Gulf Coast